About

 Bio updated 2022.

 Katie Cox is a Notre Dame Class of 2021 graduate.
-She majored in psychology and pre-health studies and is currently a first year medical student at the University of South Florida Morsani College of Medicine.
+She majored in psychology and pre-health studies and is currently a medical student at the University of South Florida Morsani College of Medicine.
 Cox is planning to pursue a career in obstetrics and gynecology, while continuing to conduct global health research.
 Cox’s undergraduate research under the mentorship of Dr. Smith-Oka focused on women’s reproductive health, mentorship and medical training, and decision making with regards to cesareans in Mexico.
 Cox also participated in the Puebla, Mexico study abroad program which further reinforced her desire to incorporate global health into her career as a physician.
 These internationally focused activities have already influenced Cox’s medical school journey.
 She is completing an International Medicine concentration through her medical school where she engages in research and advocacy both locally and globally.
 Her primary research focuses are HPV education, cervical cancer prevention and barriers to reproductive health care.
 In addition to research, Cox has enjoyed becoming involved in the Tampa community and volunteering with student run health clinics and community gardens.

 The profile below was current as of 2021 when she was part of the on-campus Kellogg community.